 Internal auditors often progress from chartered firms to the commercial business, and the firms you audited as an external auditor will influence which sector or company size you can work for in the future.
 Junior auditors can look to progressing to a senior auditor, then to management of an auditing team.
 Exceptional individuals may also eventually progress to a directorial role.

 The demand for internal auditors remains very strong in Singapore, particularly for professionals with three to five years’ experience and flexible on travelling.
-While the demand for other role types within accounting is closely paced to market fluctuations, tax auditors are likely to remain in consistent demand in 2012.
+While the demand for other role types within accounting is closely paced to market fluctuations, tax auditors are likely to remain in consistent demand.
 Overall, the prospects for internal auditors remains rosy for the rest of the year.

 To view our latest accounting opportunities click here.